AndorCz/andor2/README.md

-# Andor2 ALPHA
+# Andor2

 Andor is a web app for playing role-playing games online.
-The target audience are players of TTRPG games, using the czech language.
+The target audience are players of TTRPG games, primarily in czech language.
 The initial version will be an experimental MVP, with limited functionality.

 ## List of features